Police and Fire: Call 911 if you need immediate life-threatening assistance.

 City of Milwaukee Health Department Health & Flood Safety Tips: To stay informed about health precautions during and after flooding, visit the City of Milwaukee Health Department website.

 Milwaukee County: Milwaukee County Office of Emergency Management is available 24/7 at (414) 257-4709 regarding emergency response and recovery efforts.
+More information and resources provided by Milwaukee County are available here.
+More information from the Salvation Army of Milwaukee County is available here.

 City of Muskego: The City of Muskego offers disaster information and emergency management resources here.